GriffinRidgeback/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-The first step in the project, after downloading the data and unpacking it to the local file system, is to read it into R.  Since the data has been provided as a CSV file, the logical method to use would be read.csv; stringsAsFactors is set to FALSE so that dates are not factors but actual date strings.
+The first step in the project, after downloading the data and unpacking it to the local file system, is to read it into R.  Since the data has been provided as a CSV file, the logical method to use would be `read.csv`; *stringsAsFactors* is set to **FALSE** so that dates are not factors but strings that will be converted to dates later.

 ```r